-GameMaker Studio 2 Desktop comes with three export platforms: Windows, Mac and Ubuntu (Linux).
+GameMaker Indie subscription and above come with the three PC export platforms: Windows, Mac and Ubuntu.
 In this article we give the required steps to get the macOS platform up and running.
-Note that we assume you already have an Apple Developer Account.
+However, please ensure that your Mac meets GM's system requirements before continuing with this guide.

-NOTE: If you are new to Mac development and/or do not have a Developer Account with Apple, then the following link will take you to a tutorial that explains everything related to getting your developer licence and creating certifcates etc... https://www.raywenderlich.com/127936/submit-an-app-part-1
+Note that this FAQ assumes you already have an Apple Developer account, but if you are new to Mac development and/or do not have a Developer Account with Apple, then the following link will take you to a tutorial that explains everything related to getting your developer subscription and creating certificates, etc... https://www.raywenderlich.com/127936/submit-an-app-part-1

-To target macOS from the IDE, you use the Target Manager, which is located in the top-right of the main GameMaker Studio 2 workspace:
+To target macOS from the IDE, you use Target Manager, which is located in the top-right of the main GameMaker workspace:

 For the macOS target platform you can see that there are two output options: